AshRW/AngularGUI/index.md

 [My Projects - Anurag RW](https://hosted-project-list.web.app/)

 ### Note
 I am aware that the application is not optimal and my way of achieving a functionality might not be fool-proof and also that it may be extremely naïve.
 It doesn't yet make a complete GUI suit for a command line process but its just a start.
-I'll add more functionality and sophistication to the application as I go on learning C#, the .NET Framework, and the Windows Form Application.
+I'll add more functionality and sophistication to the application as I go on learning C#, the .NET Framework, and the Windows Form Application. ~12 Jan 2021